autowarefoundation/autoware_msgs/autoware_map_msgs/README.md

 ## PointCloudMapCellMetaDataWithID.msg

-The message contains a pointcloud metacat data attached with an ID.
+The message contains a pointcloud meta data attached with an ID.

 ## GetPartialPointCloudMap.srv